Robert Edwards (gridiron football)

 Robert Lee Edwards, III (born October 2, 1974) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the Georgia Bulldogs and was selected by the New England Patriots in the first round of the 1998 NFL draft with the 18th overall pick.
 Edwards also played in the NFL for the Miami Dolphins before moving to the CFL with the Montreal Alouettes and ending his career with the Toronto Argonauts.

 He is the older brother of retired Winnipeg Blue Bombers receiver Terrence Edwards.

-Robert currently serves as the head coach of the Washington County Golden Hawks in Sandersville, Georgia.
+Edwards most recently served as the head coach of the Washington County Golden Hawks in Sandersville, Georgia until 2025.

 College career

 Edwards was a featured running back at the University of Georgia.
 He was originally recruited to play cornerback, where he was a starter through his sophomore year.
 After that season, he was converted to running back.
 As a running back he set a Bulldog record for scoring five touchdowns in one game against the University of South Carolina.

 Throughout his college career, Edwards was injury-prone.
 He never finished a full season in college due to knee problems, and missed an entire year due to a broken hand which allowed him to earn an injury redshirt for that season.